suckowbiz/fuel/fuelservice/README.md

 # What is it?
-The core service of the fuel app providing REST api for refueling purpose.
+The core service of the fuel app providing REST api for refuelling purpose.